Juuro/route-builder/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
+When the borswer asks for permission to use your location you should decline, because Geolocation API will only work with https in most browsers.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn test`